civiform/docs/docs/contributor-guide/developer-guide/testing.md

 To run the tests:

-1. Build the Docker image for running the playwright tests.
-This only needs to be done once:

-       bin/build-browser-tests

 1. Bring up the local test environment with the AWS emulator.
 This step can be done in a separate terminal window while the Docker image is still building.